 When you take some time to really connect with your students, you will begin to see your students in a different way.
 And your relationships with your students will change for the better.

-Creating with you students is important!
+Creating with your students is important!
 This means you are working with and through the creative process.
 Studio Days are probably the best way to do this.
 In fact, using the Studio Day framework is a wonderful way to bring in some of the (free) SEAL lesson plans into your day.
-SD involves three stages: Create, Reflect and Discover.
+Studio Days involve three stages: Create, Reflect and Discover.

 Studio Days allow for a large chunk of time to be given to a project so that students can really dive into the Creative process, time to Reflect on the work they did, and a chance to Discover something new about themselves.